aanxniee/aanxniee/README.md

 ## Nice to meet you , I'm Annie (she/her)👋🏻

-I'm a 18 year old freshman with a keen interest in design, development, and product management.
+I'm a 18 year old sophomore with a keen interest in design, development, and product management.
 I am currenty studying Systems Design Engineering at the University of Waterloo!

 - I am currently a SWE @ RBC, Global Securities in Toronto, ON.
 I previously interned as a SDE @ Home Trust Company! 🏠
 - I am also a Project Developer at UW Blueprint and Tech Lead at UW Tech+